j-enk/IT2901-25-elfryd/battery-sensor/backend/README.md

    cd IT2901-25-elfryd/battery-sensor/backend
    ```

-2. Create a `.env` file in the BatterySensorAPI directory with the following configuration:
+2. Duplicate the `.env.example` file in the BatterySensorAPI directory.
+Rename it to `.env`  and insert the necessary information according to the following configuration:
    ```
    HOST_NAME=your-broker-hostname
    API_KEY=your-api-key